dart-lang/site-www/src/tools/dartpad/dartpad-best-practices.md

 </div>
 </div>

-This guide doesn’t provide general technical writing information, which you can find in the following resources:
+This guide doesn't provide general technical writing information, which you can find in the following resources:

 * [Google Developer Documentation Style Guide:][gddsg]